mgajczewski/PilotVoice/docs/prd.en.md

 -   Title: Profile management
 -   Description: As a logged-in user, I want to have access to a "My profile" page where I can manage my password and CIVL ID number.
 -   Acceptance criteria:
-    1. The profile page allows changing the password (requires entering the old and new password).
+    1. The profile page allows changing the password (requires entering only the new password when the user is logged in).
     2. The profile page allows adding/editing the CIVL ID number or a textual reason for registration.
     3. Changes are saved upon confirmation by the user.